N0tail12/fastfood_res_dbsm/README.md

 #### Saling: Will show how much the restaurant sold each day.
 Can choise day start and day end.
 ![saling](/ScreenShot/Manager/saling.png)

-### And a lot of kind if form like sign-up form(only avaiable for customer), change information form, change password form, ....
+### And a lot of kind of form like sign-up form(only avaiable for customer), change information form, change password form, ....
 And yes, that all i have.
 ## Q&A
  * Your UI such.
 Do you gonna improve it nerd?
  > Yes.
 If i have time.